Why the Future of AI Relies Deeply on Human Values

 Human Values Make Smarter Business Choices

-AI can process massive amounts of information, but it can’t decide what matters to customers or society.
-When businesses design AI with those values in mind, the results are more balanced.
+Human-centered AI can process massive amounts of information, but it can’t decide what matters to customers or society.
+When businesses design AI with ethical AI for businesses and society in mind, the results are more balanced.
 Imagine a system that tracks employee well-being.
 Used with care, it can help prevent burnout and improve support.
 But if designed without empathy, the outcome depends on how humans choose to use it.

 AI and the Changing Workforce